Staff & Contributing Members

 -

-Charlene Choi is a writer, editor, and creative director with a dedicated and driven focus on cultural and literary arts programming.
-She is co-founder of Dzanc House and has directed and taught poetry and writing at The Poetry Center in Western MA, the Iowa Youth Writing Project, 826NYC, and has served as Literary Programs Director at Flying Object, Associate Coordinator at PEN American Center, Associate Coordinator at The National Books Critics’ Circle, Associate Editor of LIT Magazine and more.
-Currently, she serves as Director of Programs with Dzanc Books.
+Charlene Choi is a writer, editor, and co-founder of Dzanc House.
+With over a decade of experience in literary and cultural arts development and programming, Charlene has directed arts development and taught poetry and literature at The Poetry Center and The Care Center in Western MA, the Iowa Youth Writing Project in Iowa City, 826NYC, and has served as Literary Programs and Development Director at Flying Object, Associate Supervisor at PEN American Center, Associate Coordinator at The National Books Critics’ Circle, Associate Editor of LIT Magazine, Books Contributor to the Brooklyn Rail, and more.
+Currently, she serves as Executive Director of Development, Programs, and Communications with Dzanc.

 -